bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 And this is where this anonymous credentials light paper comes in because they have a construction that is provably secure And you can do basically the same things or very similar things as with brands credentials.
 There might be one minor problem.
 Last time I looked at it, I did not really solve because in the paper they say for 128-bit security, we recommend using a group of 576 bits.
-And Of course, our SecP group is only 256 bits.
+And Of course, our SECP (Secure Elliptic Curve Protocol) group is only 256 bits.
 So it's not sure if we can use that.
 It's often the case that due to the proof, these groups need to be much larger than they are used in practice.
 Even for Schnorr signatures, our SecP group would actually be too small for 128-bit security.